So many people,

 Not to be confused with the video game.

 - Parklife (1994)

 This band provides examples of:

-- AcCENT Upon the Wrong SylLABle: For instance, "Song 2"'s refrain (it has more lyrics than WOO-HOO) goes "When I feel heavy meTAL / And I'm pins and needLES".
+- AcCENT upon the Wrong SylLABle: For instance, "Song 2"'s chorus (it has more lyrics than WOO-HOO) goes "When I feel heavy meTAL / And I'm pins and needLES".